Slime & B: Commercial performance

 Slime & B made its debut on the charts after being initially released for free on SoundCloud and having just three days of availability on digital retailers and streaming platforms.
-It debuted at number 55 on the US Billboard 200, with earning 19,000 album-equivalent units.
-In its second chart week, the album jumped at number 24 on Billboard 200, with earning 20,000 album-equivalent units.
+It debuted at number 55 on the US Billboard 200, earning 19,000 album-equivalent units.
+In its second chart week, the album jumped at number 24 on Billboard 200, earning 20,000 album-equivalent units.

 The mixtape's lead single "Go Crazy", was commercially successful worldwide.
 It reached the third position on the Billboard Hot 100, and spent more than a year on the chart.
 "Go Crazy" has emerged as Brown's biggest radio hit since 2008 and marks his seventh top-five song as a lead artist.
 Additionally, it stands as Young Thug's highest-charting single as a lead artist in the US.